Reference Chart

 What is the biggest cup size?

-In standard US sizing, K is the largest commonly available cup size, representing an 11-inch difference between bust and underbust.
-UK sizing extends further with KK, L, and LL.
-Specialty brands may offer even larger sizes for custom orders.
+In standard US sizing, K is the largest commonly manufactured cup size, representing an 11-inch difference between bust and underbust measurements.
+UK sizing extends further with KK, L, and LL offered by specialty brands like Elomi and Goddess.
+Custom orders from bespoke manufacturers can accommodate even larger sizes beyond the standard chart range.

 Is a cup size the same on every band?